coatyio/coaty-js/docs/man/developer-guide.md

 ```

 The property `coreType` is the framework core type name of the object;
-it corresponds to the name of the interface that defines the object's shape.
+it corresponds with the name of the interface that defines the object's shape.

 The `objectType` property is the concrete type name of the object in a canonical
 form.
 Its form should follow the naming convention for Java packages to avoid name